shibaobun/memEx/readme.md

-# Lokal
+# Memex

-Lokal is a local business aggregation site helping you to shop locally by providing a one-stop-shop for your local community.
+Memex is a local business aggregation site helping you to shop locally by providing a one-stop-shop for your local community.
 Set your profile and start shopping today!